 The plan also includes trip cancellation and trip delay coverage, payments for lost baggage or passports and for loss of personal property when travelling outside of Canada.

 Before you leave, simply register your itinerary with the Overwatch program and get additional peace of mind that if a travel alert is issued, you will be notified.
-This state-of the-art service allows you to check the situation before, during and after your trip and be monitored and supported anywhere in the world at any moment, with over 200 languages spoken at the 24/7 crisis response centre.
+This state-of the-art service allows you to check the situation before, during and after your trip as well as be monitored and supported anywhere in the world at any moment, with more than 200 languages spoken at the 24/7 crisis response centre.

 The principal sum amount of this coverage is $10,000.
 This benefit provides coverage for all active members under the age of 80, for losses experienced while travelling outside Canada.

-To return insured members body when injury results in death 150km or more from home.
+Covers the return of an insured member’s body when injury results in death 150 kilometres or more from home.
 This benefit covers up to $15,000.

-Special training for an insured when their injuries result in a need to change occupations.
-Occupation, for this policy is defined as “own occupation” which means the occupation held at the time of the accident.
+Covers special training for an insured when their injuries result in a need to change occupations.
+For this policy, occupation is defined as “own occupation,” which means the occupation held at the time of the accident.
 This benefit covers up to $15,000.

-To bring a family member to the insured when confined in hospital 150km or more from home.
+Covers bringing a family member to the insured when confined in hospital 150 kilometres or more from home.
 This benefit covers up to $15,000.

-Making necessary modifications to an insured’s home and vehicle when an accident results in paralysis.
-This benefit covers 10% of the principal sum to a combined maximum of $50,000.
+Helps cover the costs of making necessary modifications to an insured’s home and vehicle when an accident results in paralysis.
+This benefit covers 10 per cent of the principal sum to a combined maximum of $50,000.

-Increases the principal sum amount if an insured member is wearing a seat belt when an accident occurs.
-This benefit covers 10% to a combined maximum of $25,000.
+Increases the principal sum amount if an insured member is wearing a seatbelt when an accident occurs.
+This benefit covers 10 per cent to a combined maximum of $25,000.

-Helping to pay for day care costs for the young children left behind when an accident results in the death of an insured.
-This benefit covers 5% of the principal sum to a maximum of $5,000 per year for 4 years.
+Helps to pay for daycare costs for the young children left behind when an accident results in the death of an insured.
+This benefit covers 5 per cent of the principal sum to a maximum of $5,000 per year for four years.

-Helping to pay post-secondary school costs for children when an accident results in the death of an insured.
-This benefit covers 5% of the principal sum to a maximum of $5,000 per year for 4 years.
+Helps to pay post-secondary school costs for children when an accident results in the death of an insured.
+This benefit covers 5 per cent of the principal sum to a maximum of $5,000 per year for four years.

-Travel costs associated when a family member is required to identify an insured’s body when an accident results in death more than 150 km from home.
+Covers associated travel costs when a family member is required to identify an insured’s body when an accident results in death more than 150 kilometres from home.
 This benefit covers up to $15,000.